 In the business world, knowing how to delegate is one of the levers of success.
 Looking for buyers or sellers by yourself can take a long time and mobilize a lot of resources (financial, human, etc.) The intermediation service, carried out by a professional who already has the connections and processes in place, considerably accelerates the transaction.

-In most cases, intermediaries take care of administrative, contractual, or logistical aspects, which simplifies the process for the other parties involved.
+In most cases, intermediaries take care of administrative, contractual, or logistical aspects, which simplify the process for the other parties involved.

 These somewhat particular trading partners can work under two types of different regimes: opaque or transparent.